How to declutter and downsize your home

 As you pack your belongings and prepare to move, be sure to clean as you go.
 You’ll feel invigorated with each room that is complete and be ready to move on to your new home.
 When moving day arrives, have a team of helpers on hand to give your new home a deep clean before you begin to unpack.

 Don’t forget to look up and down your new space.
 Cleaning your ceilings and floors will make a world of difference to any room.
 Plus, stock up on white vinegar, it’ll work miracles on the toughest of cleaning jobs!
+Have you heard of these simple hacks to clean your house the smart way?
+Try them today!

 Spring cleaning shouldn’t be limited to once a year.
 The principles of a deep clean and declutter are invaluable to any move, especially when downsizing your home.
 There are lots of helpful guides online with top spring cleaning tips for your home – try this free checklist from Martha Stewart and these 10 quick spring clean jobs from House Beautiful to get started with.